cultureteamco/website/our-story.md

 Following this, Jeff found great satisfaction leading team building initiatives in his work and extra-curricular studies.
 He relished in the success of improving relationships between leaders and helping first-year students create new bonds.

 Jeff’s achievements resonated with Kelly, who had come from a career in the film industry.
 On film sets, it was Kelly’s role to balance morale and egos with time management.
 She found that creating a sense of togetherness through shared purpose and mutual respect was the best way to serve as a leader and deliver the best outcomes as a group.
 Jeff’s team-building games seemed to fulfil her passions for creativity, teamwork and problem solving, so she proposed that they devote themselves to a business that would encapsulate all of them.
-The pair determined that games would pair fun and engagement with meaningful learning experiences.
+The pair determined that their games would pair fun and engagement with meaningful learning experiences.

 {{>column-end}}